We are committed to keeping children safe at all times.

 Promoting inclusion and diversity

-- We are committed to providing a child safe environment where children are safe and feel safe at all times, with particular focus on the cultural safety of Aboriginal children, children from culturally and linguistically diverse backgrounds, and children with a disability.
+We are committed to providing a child safe environment where children are safe and feel safe at all times, with a particular focus on the cultural safety of Aboriginal children, children from culturally and linguistically diverse backgrounds, children with a disability and trans and gender diverse children and their families.

-- Recognising relationships are important to children feeling safe at kinder.
+Recognising relationships are essential to children feeling safe at kinder.

-- Listening to children and taking all concerns, allegations and indications seriously by responding confidently and consistently, whilst following the kindergarten’s policies and processes.
+Listening to children and taking all concerns, allegations and indications seriously by responding confidently and consistently, while following the kindergarten’s policies and processes.

 Respecting and listening to families

-- Providing a welcoming and inclusive environment for all families.
+Providing a welcoming and inclusive environment for all.

-- Working collaboratively with families regarding the development, needs and education of their child.
+Working collaboratively with families regarding their child’s development, needs and education.
 We view families as children’s first and foremost teacher.

-- We respect diversity of cultures and parenting practices whilst promoting child safety as paramount.
+We respect diversity of cultures and parenting practices while promoting child safety as paramount.

 Meeting our responsibility to keep children safe

-- Fostering a culture of openness that supports all staff and those working in partnership with us to safely and confidently disclose risk of harm to children.
+Fostering a culture of openness that supports all staff and those working in partnership with us to safely and confidently disclose any risk of harm to children.

-- All staff understand and comply with the kindergarten’s Code of Conduct which provides written guidance of appropriate conduct towards children.
+All staff understand and comply with the kindergarten’s Code of Conduct which provides guidance on appropriate conduct towards children.

-- Children are involved in child safety.
-Educator’s listen and incorporate the children’s views about how to ensure kinder is a safe environment.
+Children are involved in child safety.
+Educators listen and incorporate children’s views about ensuring the kinder is a safe environment.
 This includes writing a Class Charter.

-- Having effective recruitment processes in place that ensure we engage the most suitable people to work with the children.
-Ensuring high quality supervision processes are in place at all times.
+Having effective recruitment processes ensure we engage the most suitable people to work with the children.
+We ensure high-quality supervision at all times.